liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

 In this lab, you will create an agent that:
 - reads values from a `.env` file
-- connects to your Azure AI Foundry project
+- connects to your Microsoft Foundry project
 - uses a customer tool to return customer names by region
 - runs as a host agent through `ResponsesHostServer`

 The goal is not to build a huge production system.
-The goal is to understand how a simple agent can be hosted and deployed for Azure AI Foundry scenarios.
+The goal is to understand how a simple agent can be hosted and deployed for Microsoft Foundry scenarios.

 ---